 Badger vaccination aims to reduce transmission of TB both within the badger population and between badgers and cattle.
 Injectable badger vaccination reduces the severity of disease and the shedding of TB bacteria from infected individuals.

 The Badger Edge Vaccination Scheme (BEVS) aims to help prevent the spread of bovine TB to new areas of the country.
-Defra provides grant funding to private groups wishing to carry out badger vaccination in the Edge Area of England.
-Groups receive at least 50% funding towards their eligible costs and training is provided free of charge.
-BEVS II builds on the four initial four-year projects already funded by Defra.
-The aim is to help create buffer zones between areas which have TB and those that don't.
+A third round of applications for BEVS II closed in August 2019, with further grant funding available to private groups wishing to carry out badger vaccination in the Edge Area of England.
+Groups will receive at least 50% funding towards their eligible costs and training will be provided free of charge.
+This builds on the four initial four-year projects Defra has funded.
+This project aims to create buffer zones between areas which have the disease and those that are disease-free.

 Licensed badger culling